 5 Tips for Successfully Transitioning to a Natural Deodorant

 I said it before and I’ll say it again, be prepared for stink and sweat.
 It’s what your armpits are supposed to do, people!
 It’s natural.

 Tip 2: Detox your arm pits with this DIY Armpit Detox Mask.

-I feel like this mask gets rid of any build-up or impurities left behind and just makes my skin feel so much cleaner and it couldn’t be any easier since it’s just TWO ingredients – apple cider vinegar and Bentonite Clay Powder.
+I feel like this mask gets rid of any build-up or impurities left behind and just makes my skin feel so much cleaner and it couldn’t be any easier since it’s just TWO ingredients.

 The mask is super easy to apply once you mix the two together into a paste, just rub on your underarm area.
 I let it dry, which is pretty quick, just about 5 minutes and wipe off with a warm wet towel.